======================================================================

 Nintendo had anticipated and encouraged the involvement of third-party

-software developers, though strictly on Nintendo's terms.
+software developers, albeit strictly on its own terms.

-To this end, a 10NES authentication chip is in every console and in
+To this end, a 10NES authentication chip is in every console and

-all licensed games released for the system.
+licensed games released for the system.

 Nintendo was not as restrictive as Sega, which did not permit